Marquette University: Athletics

 The Golden Eagle is Marquette's mascot and the school colors are Marquette blue and Marquette gold, with powder blue incorporated in the 1970s and late 2000s.
 Marquette is a Division I member of the NCAA and competes in the Big East Conference.
-The university has 11 varsity teams: basketball, cross-country, men's golf, soccer, track & field, tennis, and women's volleyball.
+The university has 12 varsity teams: basketball, cross-country, men's golf, soccer, track & field, tennis, women's swimming and women's volleyball.
 In 2013, Marquette began competition in varsity men's and women's lacrosse as a member of the Big East.
 Football was discontinued by the university after the 1960 season for financial reasons.
 Since joining the Big East in 2005, the Golden Eagles have won conference championships in men's basketball, men's golf, women's soccer, men's and women's track & field, and men's lacrosse.
 Marquette's athletic rivals include Syracuse, Cincinnati, DePaul, Louisville, Notre Dame, and Wisconsin.
 In 2009, because of Marquette, Milwaukee was named by CNN as one of America's great college basketball towns.